 Underdog Sportsbook is clearly going to have to elevate their promotional focus when they launch in Ohio.

-It remains unclear whether or not Underdog Sportsbook will be ready to go live on January 1, 2023, when the Ohio scene officially launches.
+It remains unclear whether or not Underdog Sportsbook will be ready to go live soon.
 As a brand-new product, it is hard to not imagine some glitches holding up the potential launch.

 That said, Underdog Fantasy software has been successfully serving American and Canadian DFS aficionados since 2020, and the brand seems hyper-focused on getting the ball rolling as soon as possible in both Colorado and Ohio.